mellaurie/tone/pages/02.may-2020/03.U1/_1-2/alert.md

 :fa-question: What ideas surround multi-access learning, according to the image?
 :fa-question: What is your definition of multi-access learning?
+:fa-question: What initial questions or concerns do you have about multi-access learning.
-:fa-question: If you were asked to provide multi-access learning for your course, what initial questions would you have?
+:fa-question: If you needed to design a multi-access course, where would you start?
+What changes would you make to sharing course content (e.g. lectures), learning activities, and assessments?